fernandopassaia/app_fullstackdemo/README.md

 Api REST + Handlers to Deal with the Requests + DI

-JWT Token to Auth Parts + JSON to Data
+JWT Token to Auth Parts + Claims + JSON to Data

 CQRS to Receive Queries and Comands and Return Results

+Handler Layer (you can also call it as "Service") to "orchestrate" the requests

 Repositories Layer + Unit of Work + 3 CRUDS (EF Code First)

 Validation by Contracts.

+Shared Project (classlib) for Field Formaters, Validations, Cryptografy

 * Note: DataBase can be Easily replaced (to Postgres, MySQL) once layers are very well separated.